kbekher/designer-portfolio/README.md

 # Designer and Illustrator Portfolio Website 👨🏻‍💻

-This is a portfolio website showcasing the work of a designer and illustrator.
+This is a live portfolio website showcasing the work of a designer and illustrator.
 The website is designed to highlight the skills, experience, and projects of the designer and illustrator, providing an interactive and visually appealing experience for visitors.

 ## Features